Reserve a meeting room for your community group.

 Meetings and events held at the Library are expected to be free, open to the public, and conducted in a manner that welcomes the expression of diverse opinions and civil discourse.
 The Library’s Patron Conduct Policy applies to all events, meetings, and activities held in the Library’s meeting spaces.

 Meeting rooms are available at no charge for local, non-commercial, tax-exempt, religious, political, cultural, civic, and educational groups.
-For-profit groups may request use of a meeting room at the rate of $50 for each four hour block they require in the Wheeler Room, or $100 for each four hour block in the Community Room.
+For-profit groups, or any group who needs private use of the space, may request use of a meeting room at the rate of $50 for each four hour block they require in the Wheeler Room, or $100 for each four hour block in the Community Room.
 Payment will be required to secure the reservation and only refunded if notice is given within three days of the scheduled event.